(Original on Academic and Student Affairs, Executive Office of the President and Provost letterhead)

 - Keep UW’s diversity and equity goals and UW’s privacy principles and policies in mind when making recommendations.

-Deliverables will be based on priorities the Human Resources Domain Council sets for itself in collaboration with UW’s data governance groups and in response to overall data governance priorities.
+Deliverables will be based on priorities the Research Domain Council sets for itself in collaboration with UW’s data governance groups and in response to overall data governance priorities.
 Work will include planning, policy, data definition and classification, quality, access, inventory, issues response, communication and training, architecture, and analysis specific to the data within the domain.

+Richard Fenger will temporarily provide administrative support to the council until a permanent administrator is established.
 Ann Nagel and Marisa Nickle will attend the meetings as ex-officio members, as needed, to connect the domain councils with UW data governance groups and support a consistent and cohesive approach to stewardship.

 Thank you for your willingness to serve the UW community in this important capacity.